w3f/w3f-education/docs/Rust/section2/functions-comments.md

     do_something_interesting(true, "Bader");
 }
 // Hey, I'm a comment!
 I explain things
-// This function does something interesting, apparently. fn do_something_interesting(is_interesting: bool, name: &str) {
+// This function does something interesting. fn do_something_interesting(is_interesting: bool, name: &str) {
     println!("Hey, {name}!
 Is this interesting: {is_interesting}.");
 }
 // Output: Hey, Bader!
 Is this interesting: true.
 ```

-In the last module, you'll learn how to properly document your code using comments in a way that Cargo can understand.
+In the last module, you'll learn how to correctly document your code using comments in a way that Cargo can understand.

 ## Try it out!